Kicksecure/security-misc/README.md

   certain kernel exploitation attempts.
 Optional - Force immediate reboot on the occurrence of a kernel panic.

-- Randomize the addresses (ASLR) for mmap base, stack, VDSO pages, and heap.

 - Disable the use of legacy TIOCSTI operations which can be used to inject keypresses.

 - Disable asynchronous I/O (when using Linux kernel >= 6.6) as `io_uring` has been